vstanyshevskyy/obobruiko/content/homepage/services.md

           I will listen and support you when you need it.
-I know how sometimes it is difficult to ask for support, I also like to cope with everything on my own.
+I know how sometimes it is difficult to ask for support, I also prefer to cope on my own.
           But I've noticed that after learning to ask for help, I began to cope with difficulties faster and spend fewer resources on them.
 And relationships with others have become stronger and deeper as a result.

           Everything you need is already inside you.
 Together, we can find and